Custom pages

 Contents

-Content types need to exist in Enonic before an editor can create content.
-Similarly, page components must be defined before Content Studio can enable editors to create pages.
+Content types are required before an editor can create content.
+Similarly, pages components must be defined before they can create pages.

 /src/main/resources/react4xp/components/page/Page.tsx